S3 method for bin.data

-Selects the bandwidth of a local polynomial kernel (regression, density or variogram) estimator using (standart or modified) CV, GCV or MASE criteria.
+Selects the bandwidth of a local polynomial kernel (regression, density or variogram) estimator using (standard or modified) CV, GCV or MASE criteria.

 h.cv(bin, ...)